Alethio/ethstats-cli/README.md

 ~/.config/configstore/ethstats-cli.json
 ```

-It persists the node name and the secret key received on successfully registration and the values of the following CLI options:
+It persists the node name, the secret key received on successfully registration and the values of the following CLI options:
   - `--configurator-url`
   - `--server-url`
   - `--client-url`